Dominica entry requirements for Zambia passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you're in Dominica.
-No minimum validity beyond your departure date is required by Dominican immigration, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Your passport needs to be valid for the entire time you plan to be in Dominica.
+No minimum validity beyond your stay is required by law, but airlines may ask for at least 6 months — check with your carrier before flying.

 Required